The Silber Art Gallery

-The Roselie Sturtevant Bond '40 Art Display Window is an installation space devoted to solo projects by artists working in video, sculpture, performance, installation, photography, and painting.
-The space focuses on promoting artworks that are tied into Goucher’s curriculum, presenting pieces by Artists in Residence, current students and alumni.
+The Roselie Sturtevant Bond ’40 Art Display Window is an installation space devoted to solo projects by artists working in video, sculpture, performance, installation, photography, and painting.
+The space focuses on promoting artworks that are tied into Goucher’s curriculum, presenting pieces by artists in residence, current students, and alumnae/i.

 The Corrin Student Gallery

 The Corrin Gallery is a central, white cube gallery space located on the first floor of the Meyerhoff Art Center that is dedicated to students’ use.
 Students taking classes in the Center for Art and Media or Visual and Material Culture Program can apply to have a solo or group exhibition.
 The gallery is funded by a grant from the Lahey Fund and equipped with video projectors, monitors, and the tools necessary to mount work in a range of media.
 Students have exhibited works from individual research projects and class showcases, as well as by curating thematic group exhibitions.
 Recipients of the Spencer Award for travel and research in art and art history will have priority in the fall semester if their projects are applicable to a gallery setting.
 Occasionally the Art Program also presents special collaborative projects and work by resident artists and may utilize this space in a teaching capacity.

 Financial support and contributions provided by the Baltimore County Commission on Arts and Sciences, the Goucher College Center for Art and Media, the Lahey Fund, and other supporters of the contemporary arts.